MRAC-IAAC/BIMLinkBot/README.md

 Using ROS and QR code tracking with a Turtlebot 2 to detect and map QR codes in 3D space.

 __Workflow:__
 Use SLAM to map the space and run AMCL to navigate the robot.
-As QR codes are detected by the camera, markers will be published at the QR codes positions.
+As QR codes' are detected by the camera, markers will be published at the QR codes positions.

 ## Requirements: